ethyca/fides/clients/fidesui/README.md

 # Fides UI

 This package is a result of migrating the [ethyca/fidesui](https://github.com/ethyca/fidesui) standalone repo into this monorepo.
 It includes components that are custom built for FidesUI.
 They may be built from scratch, or use a variety of Chakra components to create something new.
+Anything you would normally import from the Chakra library should be imported from `fidesui` instead, since this is all built on top of Chakra.

 ## Migration notes